Japanese hare: Food

+Japanese hares feed on more than 150 different plant species including grasses, herbs, twigs, and shoots.
+Furthermore, they are known to eat the bark of larger twigs.
+They eat 200 to 500 g of plant matter every day, which makes up 10 to 20% of their body weight.
+Additionally, they eat their own feces to recover nitrogen.

 Conservation

 The Japanese hare population seems to be stable, though the quality or/and size of their habitat is decreasing.
 On a local level, they are used in hunting and specimen collecting.
 They are threatened by the creation of urban and industrial areas, water management systems, such as dams, hunting, trapping and invasive and non-native diseases and species.
 It is not known if they occur in any protected areas.

 Human interaction

 In some places, it has become a pest.
 It is hunted in certain regions for food, fur, pelts, and to help curb its growing numbers.

 The mythic Hare of Inaba has a place in Japanese mythology as an essential part of the legend of the Shinto god Ōkuninushi.